A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Results and discussions

 \section{Results and discussions}

 We start our screening from a set of 783 \ac{2D} exfoliable structures taken from Ref \onlinecite{MC2D}, which are reduced to 603 after removing materials containing lanthanides.
 The set is further divided in two groups of 260/342 structures with/without inversion symmetry.
 For the inversion symmetric materials, we compute the eigenvalues of the parity operator $\xi _{2m}$, the calculation of which can sometimes fail due to limitations in the code to handle non-symmorphic space groups, or due to the accuracy threshold imposed for the calculation of the trace of the representation for each group of bands.
 78 out of these 260 \ac{TRIM} point calculation failed and were hence recalculated using Z2pack.
 Of the 182 successful calculations, 27 resulted in a non trivial topological invariant $\nu = 1$.
-We then performed a band structure calculations along the high-symmetry path\cite{hinuma2017band}, from which we excluded 22 metallic materials and identified 1 \ac{QSHI} (Br$_2$Hf$_2$) and 4 \acfp{DGM}.
+We then performed a band structure calculations along the high-symmetry path\cite{hinuma2017band}, from which we excluded 22 metallic materials and identified 1 \ac{QSHI} (HfBr) and 4 \acfp{DGM}.

-On the 343+78 remaining structures (the non-inversion symmetric ones and those with failed parity calculations), the band structure calculations show that 207 materials have a \ac{DG} greater than 0; for them we proceed with Z2Pack calculations that identify, 3 \acp{QSHI} (Zr$_2$Te$_{10}$, Hg$_4$N$_4$S$_4$, Hf$_2$Te$_{10}$) and 3 \acp{DGM}.
-The summary of the data for every material is reported in Table~\ref{table:results}, while a more detailed report is given in the supplementary materials, together with the crystal structure and band structure of the material identified and a plot of the \ac{HWCC} for every Z2Pack calculation.
+On the 343+78 remaining structures (the non-inversion symmetric ones and those with failed parity calculations), the band structure calculations show that 207 materials have a \ac{DG} greater than 0; for them we proceed with Z2Pack calculations that identify, 3 \acp{QSHI} (ZrTe$_{5}$, HgNS, HfTe$_{5}$) and 3 \acp{DGM}.
+The summary of the data for every material is reported in Table~\ref{table:results}, while a more detailed report is given in the supplementary materials\cite{supplementary}, together with the crystal structure and band structure of the material identified and a plot of the \ac{HWCC} for every Z2Pack calculation.

 A summary for all the materials analyzed in the present work, together with those of the previous screening by Marrazzo et al.\cite{marrazzo2019relative} (in absence of strain), is shown in Fig.~\ref{fig:band_gaps}, where the \acp{QSHI} are highlighted.
 In the figure, all materials with a negative \ac{IG} have been put on the $y=0$ axis in order to emphasize \acp{QSHI} and \acp{DGM}, especially with regard to the magnitude of the \ac{DG} and \ac{IG}, as these two parameters can be used to determine the range of temperatures at which a device could operate\cite{gusev2014temperature}.